 This download includes versions with and without faces.
 The face versions also have scripted numbers on them.

 Here we have the North-West Railway Mail Vans, as seen in 'Percy's Post'.
 They're based on an LMS diagram 1870 van.
-Included are two versions, one of which has scripted
+Included are two faceless models (with doors closed and open) and a version with scripted faces.

 Here we have a well wagon for the North-West Railway.
 The design is mostly based on the Great Western 'Crocodile C' wagon, with some slight tweaks.